Superdensity and super-micro-uniformity in non-integrable flat systems: Introduction

 It turns out that this necessary condition is sufficient to establish perfect local uniformity if $\alpha$ is badly approximable.
 This perfect local uniformity is what we call super-micro-uniformity.
 It has the intuitive meaning that the orbit exhibits uniformity already in the shortest possible subintervals.
 We have the following result on super-micro-uniformity of the irrational rotation sequence generated by a badly approximable~$\alpha$.

 \begin{theorema} Let $\alpha$ be a badly approximable real number.
-For any subinterval $I\subset[0,1)$, let
+For any subinterval $I\subset[0,1)$, let xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 denote the visiting number of $I$ with respect to the first $n$ terms of the sequence \eqref{eq1.1}.
-Then for every real number $\eps>0$, there exists a finite threshold $C_\eps=C_\eps(\alpha)$ such that for any subinterval $I$ with length $\vert I\vert\ge C_\eps/n$, the inequality
+Then for every sufficiently large integer $n$ and every real number $\eps>0$, there exists a finite threshold $C_\eps=C_\eps(\alpha)$ satisfying $1<C_\eps<n$ such that for any subinterval $I$ with length $\vert I\vert\ge C_\eps/n$, the inequality

 holds. \end{theorema}

 The proof of this result is a fairly routine exercise using continued fractions, so Theorem~A is very possibly folklore.
 However, as we shall establish a more general result, we briefly outline the ideas here.